-Gardening in the fall is a great time to look back on your garden successes and disappointments, but there's still plenty of time left for most of us to do some last minute garden maintenance.
-Fall gardening takes advantage of cooler temperatures and less insects and putting the garden to bed is no where near as hectic as waking it up in the spring.
+Gardening in the fall is a great time to look back on your garden successes and disappointments, but there's still plenty of time left for most of us to do some last-minute garden maintenance.
+Fall gardening takes advantage of cooler temperatures and fewer insects and putting the garden to bed is nowhere near as hectic as waking it up in the spring.
 You'll have time to really see how your plants are doing.

-Here are some tasks to do now, to make next year's garden even better.
+Here are some tasks to do now in order to make next year's garden even better.

 - Enrich garden beds with compost or manure.
 Just spread an even layer on any exposed soil.
 Winter's freezing and thawing, with some extra help from the earthworms, will work it into the soil for you.

 - Winterize your water garden.
 Get ready to turn off the pump and turn on the ice breaker.
 Don't forget to cover the water garden with netting, to keep the falling leaves out.

 - Keep trees and shrubs well watered until the ground freezes.
 They may look dormant, but they're still alive.
 If you have a mild, dry winter, continue watering throughout the season.
 This goes doubly for trees that were planted this year.

 - Cut back most perennials.
 Definitely cut back diseased perennials and remove all foliage and dispose of it somewhere other than the compost.